 2) Have no criminal record in Spain or where you resided during the last five years.

 3) Show proof of medical insurance whether private or public.

 4) Show sufficient financial means to support yourself and other persons on the application.

 E. Basic Procedure

-After you sign the property deed, you apply for the visa.
-The application is filed in the Spanish embassy in your resident country.
-The visa is granted ‘priority’, but no promises can be made regarding processing time.
-We work a Spanish immigration attorney who manages the visa-application procedure.
+First, you sign the property deed becoming the owner of the property, then apply for the visa in the Spanish embassy in your resident country.
+Although these visas are granted ‘priority’, no promises can be made regarding processing time.
+We work a Spanish immigration attorney who manages the application procedure.